edHelper.com

 3 People interact with aquatic plants in many ways.
 Aquatic farmers raise them for food.
 Hobbyists raise aquatic plants for fun.
 Environmentalists try to protect all of the species of aquatic plants from becoming extinct.
 People in charge of caring for waterways try to keep one species of aquatic plant from taking over.

-4 Seaweed is a simple aquatic plant that grows in oceans, seas, and freshwater areas all over the world.
+4 Although seaweed has many plant-like features, it is not a plant but alga (plural: algae).
+Seaweed is important because it grows in oceans, seas, and freshwater areas all over the world.
 Seaweed can be red, green, or brown.
-Red seaweed and brown seaweed are usually marine plants.
+Red seaweed and brown seaweed are usually found in marine environments.
 Green seaweed often grows in fresh water.
 Seaweed is used for food for people, food for animals, and fertilizers.
 There are seaweed extracts in many everyday foods, including ice cream.
 The seaweed in ice cream is pretty well disguised, but in other dishes, people enjoy eating seaweed "as is."
-The Japanese red seaweed called Nori is considered a delicacy.
+The Japanese red seaweed called nori is considered a delicacy.
 People enjoy it broiled and then served with soy sauce over rice.
 Nori is a big industry in Japan.
-Every year, the aquaculture industry there does a one billion-dollar business in Nori.
+Every year, the aquaculture industry there does a one billion-dollar business in nori.
 Can you figure out what the word "aquaculture" means?

 For the complete story with questions: click here for printable